Written by: Paul Dowsett

 Glen and his growing family settle in to their new home, just before the 2003 blackout.
 Working from home, Glen doesn’t even know that the north-eastern U.S. and Canada is without power until his wife calls him from the city to tell him that she can’t get home.

-Since 2003, we have worked on further out-buildings on Glen’s land, and Glen has provided web design services for S.TO.
+Since 2003, we have worked on further out-buildings on Glen’s land, and Glen has provided web design services for Sustainable.
 A life-long friendship has been formed.